funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`3`

-    **Description:** Set the timeout to apply to every HTTP status code requests.
+    **Description:** Set the timeout to apply to every HTTP status code request.

 .. note::
     This index must be a multiple of :code:`3`.